PostHog/posthog.com/contents/tutorials/abn-testing.md

 ### Rolling out the winning variant

-Once your experiment reaches significance, you can stop it and roll out the winning variant.
+Once your experiment has concluded, you can stop it and roll out the winning variant.

 To do this, click the "stop" button on your experiment details page, go to your [feature flag page](https://app.posthog.com/feature_flags), search for the key related to your experiment, and click to edit it.
 Under variant keys, edit the rollout value to 100 for the winning variant and 0 for the losing ones, and press save.
 When you’re ready, you can remove the experiment-related code from your app too.